GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/intro.md

 By default, users will get the default authentication mechanism you specified [above](#default-authentication-mechanism) in the `Default acr` field.
 However, using the OpenID Connect `acr_value`, web and mobile applications can now request any enabled authentication mechanism.

 To view which authentication mechanisms are enabled at your Gluu Server, you can check your OP URL: `https://<hostname>/.well-known/openid-configuration`.
-Find `"acr_values_supported"` to see a list of which `acr_values` applications can use to request a specific type of authentication.
+Find `"acr_values_supported"` to see a list of `acr_values` your applications can use to request a specific type of authentication.

 Learn more about `acr_values` in the [OpenID Connect core scpec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md/#multi-factor-authentication-for-clients).